 The growing range of projects he was involved in led Avishai to create his own record label with his manager in 2002, ‘Razdaz Recordz’, enabling him to follow his own path as well as record talented young musicians he believed in.

-Lyla (2003), Avishai’s debut release on Razdaz, reflected his multitalented artistic personality, ranging from Latin rhythms to electronics, and jazz.
+Lyla (2003), Avishai’s debut release on Razdaz Recordz , reflected his multitalented artistic personality, ranging from Latin rhythms to electronics, and jazz.
 At Home (2004) can be regarded as a metaphor defining Avishai’s music, if indeed it can be put into words: “music makes one feel at home everywhere”.
-Most followers will also recognize At Home featuring the composition ‘Remembering’, an evocative ballad performed with trio and probably the most demanded encore at his live performances, as well as being highly favoured for TV and film use.
+Most followers will also recognize At Home featuring the composition ‘Remembering’, an evocative ballad performed with trio and probably the most demanded encore at his live performances, as well as being highly favoured for global use in film and TV .

 Duende – a Spanish word referring to the spirit, the groove – was the result of the intimate yet challenging format of the piano and double bass duo.
 It was indeed an enchanted and natural dialogue through music that shed new light on jazz standards, (Such as; “Criss Cross” by Thelonious Monk, Cole Porter’s “All Of You” as well as John Coltrane’s “Central Park West”) and brought these arrangements by Avishai to the fore.
-In this musical jewel, the first duo interlude in a prolific discography, Avishai proved once again he can never cease to surprise us.
+In this musical jewel, the first duo interlude in a prolific discography, winning in Germany a Jazz Echo Award for best International album 2013.
+Avishai proved once again he can never cease to surprise us.